 Scholarships up to a value of half your tuition fee are open to you as an international or an EU postgraduate student.

-If you have an offer to study an eligible full-time postgraduate course with us in January or September 2020, you can apply for your scholarship.
+If you have an offer to study an eligible full-time postgraduate course with us in January 2021, you can apply for a scholarship.